Renault Twizy: Construction and safety

 The Twizy is an ultra-compact vehicle, with a length of 2.32 m, a width of 1.19 m and a height of 1.46 m.

 The vehicle's frame and body offer occupants extra protection with its deformable structure, while the outboard position of the four wheels and the lateral beams located either side of the chassis provide protection in case of a side impact.
 The safety retention systems include a driver's airbag, a four-point safety belt at the front and a three-point one at the rear.

 The Twizy may be winterized with winter tires and adding flexi side windows to enclose the cabin.
 Heating would be provided by plugging in electric blankets to keep the driver warm.

 Models

-The Twizy model is electric, and it therefore is part of Renault's Zero Emissions program.
+The Twizy model is all-electric, part of Renault's Zero Emissions program.

 Twizy Urban

 Twizy Urban 45

 The Twizy range starts with the light quadricycle-classed Urban 45 that was originally priced at €6,990 in Europe with a monthly battery lease charge of €50.
 The price has since been raised to around €10,300 exc.
 VAT but now includes the battery.
 It has a motor power of 4 kW, a maximum speed of 45 km/h and can thus be driven in most European countries by drivers from 14 years old with a special driving licence (France, Italy, Spain) or with a moped licence (Belgium, Germany, Netherlands, Sweden, Austria, Finland, Slovenia).